-Our example already has two connections created, but let us create a new connection.
-From the MySQL Workbench home screen shown in the previous figure, click the [+] icon near the MySQL Connections label.
-This opens the Setup New Connection wizard.
+From the MySQL Workbench home screen shown in the previous figure, click the [+] icon near the MySQL Connections label to open the Setup New Connection wizard.

 The default connection values are for a typical local setup, so check them and enter the appropriate values.
-If you are unsure, click the Test Connection button to check the connection parameters.
-Do not press OK.
+If you are unsure, click thebutton to check the connection parameters.
+Do not press .

-Next, optionally click Configure Server Management..., which opens up the Configure Local Management wizard:
+Next, optionally click Configure Local Management wizard:, which opens up the

-Read the Configure Local Management introduction, and press Next to begin defining the new connection parameters.
+Read the Configure Local Management introduction (shown in the next figure), and press to begin defining the new connection parameters.

 The connection will now be tested.
 You should see that the connection was successful.
-If not, click Back and check that you have entered the information correctly.
+If not, clickand check that you have entered the information correctly.
 The following figure shows a database connection that tested successfully.

-Toggle theto view additional details about the tested connection, then click Next.
+Toggle theto view additional details about the tested connection, then click .

 Optionally, you may configure a method for remote management if a Remote Host was specified.
 Setting these options enables MySQL Workbench to determine the location of configuration files, and the correct start and stop commands to use for the connection.